ennukee/ennukee/README.md

 📚 *Current side project: (some projects not yet deployed!)*<br/>
 ✅ *Open to more side projects!
 DM me on Twitter!*

 [Hey there, I'm Dylan](https://dbowers.io/).
-Lots of my professional work is for private repos so please do reach out if you're interested in those projects.
+Lots of my professional work is internal proprietary software so please do reach out if you're interested in those projects.
 Almost all of my side / passion projects are in public repos though.

 I generally work on the UI for logic-complex web applications, but am working on improving my promotional site skills as well.